Choosing the right email provider can be overwhelming, with so many free options offering different features, storage limits, and security levels.

 - Features: End-to-end encryption, self-destructing messages, open-source code.

-- Security: Strong encryption, two-factor authentication, zero-access encryption.
+- Security: End-to-end encryption, two-factor authentication, zero-access encryption.

 - Pros: High level of security and privacy, based in Switzerland with strong privacy laws, ad-free and no tracking.

-- Cons: Limited storage on the free plan, advanced features require a premium plan, no POP3 support.
+- Cons: Limited storage on the free plan, advanced features require a premium plan.

 Zoho Mail is a professional email service ideal for businesses, offering custom domain options and 5 GB of free storage.

 It integrates well with Zoho’s suite of productivity tools and provides strong security features.
-Zoho Mail is ad-free and provides a high level of privacy for its users.
+Zoho Mail is ad-free and provides a high level of privacy.

 - Storage: 5 GB of free storage.